Summary: Symposium

 .

-The proposed theme of the discourse is love.
+The proposed theme is love.
 More precisely, each participant is to deliver a eulogy to love, proceeding from left to right, with the aim of composing the most beautiful eulogy possible

 1.

 Phaedrus speaks first.
-For him, the greatest good for a man is to have a lover.
-Love is the best guide in life, as it compels us to shun shameful deeds and perform only noble ones.
+For him, the greatest good a man can have is a lover.
+Love is the finest guide in life, compelling us to shun shameful deeds and perform only noble ones.
 An army composed of lovers would be invincible, for none would dare to act cowardly or fight poorly, lest they bring disgrace upon themselves in the eyes of their beloved.

-He observes that lovers perform exceptional acts for love—for instance, Alcestis, who sacrifices herself for her husband and, as a reward from the gods, is brought back to life.
+Lovers, he observes, perform exceptional acts—Alcestis, for instance, who sacrifices herself for her husband and is brought back to life by the gods as a reward.

 Pausanias then takes his turn.
-He argues that the question has been wrongly framed: one cannot speak of love as though it were a single, uniform phenomenon, for there are different kinds of love.
-It is first necessary to determine which type of love is worthy of praise.
+He argues that the question has been wrongly framed: one cannot speak of love as though it were a single, uniform phenomenon, for there are different kinds.
+One must first determine which type of love is worthy of praise.

 No action is inherently good or evil; its moral value depends on how it is performed.
-For instance, excessive drinking debases a person, while moderate drinking brings honour.
+Excessive drinking debases a person, while moderate drinking brings honour.

 The same applies to love: It is disgraceful to yield to a dishonourable man in a dishonourable manner, but noble to yield in a noble manner to a worthy man

-2. Pausanias praises "celestial Aphrodite", a love shared between men, which unites both body and mind, in contrast to "popular Aphrodite", which is practised between men and women and is driven purely by physical desire.
+2. Pausanias praises "celestial Aphrodite"—a love shared between men, uniting both body and mind—as opposed to "popular Aphrodite", which is practised between men and women and driven purely by physical desire.

 Love of the body is inferior to love of the soul, for the former is fleeting: Once the beauty of the body has faded, love vanishes with it, breaking all vows and promises